-Photographs of subjects in front of a black background are extremely appealing and pleasing to look at.
+Photographs of subjects in front of a black background are flattering.

-A darker background can help highlight the subject, and catch the viewer’s attention exactly as intended.
-Many novice photographers assume that creating a black background lies in using a black wall, cloth, or backdrop.
+A dark background can help highlight the subject and catch the viewer’s attention.
+Many beginner photographers think that to create it they need a black backdrop.

-Let’s dive right in and understand the intricacies of creating a black background.
+Let’s dive right in and understand the principles of creating a black background.

-Often, what our eyes see, and what our cameras records can be quite different.
-The human eye can see a far wider range of light and discern more hues and tones than a camera can capture in a single exposure.
+The human eye can see a wider range of color and light compared to a camera.
+It can distinguish more hues and tones than a camera can capture in a single exposure.

-It is, therefore, crucial to understand the numerous facets that affect the background in photographs.
+So it’s crucial to know the many aspects that affect the background in photographs.

-In short, the more light that there is on the subject, the easier it is to get the background very dark.
+In short, the more light that there is on the subject, the easier it is to get a dark background on camera.

-Too much light on the subject, however, may cause the colors to look washed out in the photo.
+But, too much light on the subject may cause the colors to look washed out in the photo.
 Striking the right balance is key.